bugrahanturk/Introduction-to-Scientific-Computing---CENG327-/README.md

 # Introduction-to-Scientific-Computing-CENG327-

-• Interpolation and Regression\n
+• Interpolation and Regression <br />
-• Numerical differentiation and integration
+• Numerical differentiation and integration <br />
-• Matrices and systems of linear equations
+• Matrices and systems of linear equations <br />
-• Solution of nonlinear equations
+• Solution of nonlinear equations <br />
 • Optimization